Internal Metaphors Revealed

 - “I want to feel more connected to my partner.”

 We’re all natural metaphor makers.
 It’s how we make sense of the world—by comparing it to something else we know.
-And it’s the cleverly efficient way your mind, body and brain has stored your experiences and filed the survival strategies you’ve developed over the years to manage in the world.
+And it’s the cleverly efficient way your mind, body and brain have stored your experiences, filing away the survival strategies you’ve developed over the years to manage in the world.

-Sometimes you have helpful metaphors, but you don’t know where to find them; they need to be located and perhaps strengthened.
-These might be metaphors for things like your confidence, feeling relaxed, connected or energized.
+Sometimes you have helpful metaphors, but you don’t know where to find them; they need to be located (yes, in or near your body!) and perhaps strengthened.
+These might be metaphors for things like your confidence, feeling relaxed, connected, or energized.

 Sometimes it’s the metaphors themselves that are a problem.

-Once they may have served you well, but sometimes they’re no longer helpful; in fact, they may be holding you back.
+Once they may have served you well, but perhaps they are no longer helpful; in fact, they may be holding you back.
 Yet there they remain—hidden and stuck—silently dictating what you think, feel and do.
 You may have, for example, have put a solider on guard in front of your heart, keeping you safe… but also keeping others out.
-Now you are better able to take care of yourself, but that solider is still vigilantly on duty–and he’s exhausted!
+Now you are better able to take care of yourself, but that solider is still vigilantly on duty, keeping others away–and he’s exhausted!
+And you are not fully present and connected with those you love.

 Your metaphors are waiting to be unearthed and transformed.
 You can change your metaphors so you can get unstuck, grow, and attain a greater sense of wholeness and passion for whatever you choose to do next.